daniel-norouzi-m/pre-training-transformers-for-no-arbitrage-implied-volatility-surfaces/README.md

 3. **Gate Bias Initialization**:
    - The gate bias in the gated attention fusion mechanism is initialized to a high value (e.g., 10).
 This initialization biases the model to initially ignore external features, allowing it to focus on learning the primary self-attention relationships before integrating external information.

-### Visualizing Attention Maps

-To better understand the behavior and decision-making process of the IvySPT model, we can visualize the attention maps.
-Specifically, we focus on the self-attention and external attention mechanisms from the last Transformer layer.
-These visualizations help us see which parts of the input data the model is focusing on during its predictions.

-1. **Self-Attention Maps**:
-   - The self-attention mechanism captures dependencies between different positions within the surface embeddings.
-   - Visualizing these maps shows how the model correlates various points in the input surface to make its predictions.

-2. **External Attention Maps**:
-   - The external attention mechanism incorporates external market features into the encoding process.
-   - Visualizing these maps helps us understand how external market conditions influence the model's decisions.

 ### Surface Arbitrage Free Loss